Your cart

 • reduced sensitivity

-• difficulty "holding" sensations
+• difficulty “holding” stimuli

 • less intense orgasms

-4.2 A permanently tense pelvic floor
+4.2 A chronically tense pelvic floor

 Possible effects:

-• pain or a feeling of pressure
+• pain or feeling of pressure

 • reduced blood flow